 A yoga practice focuses the mind, breath and body.
 This will naturally ease you into a meditative state.

-Wood working brings good energy
+Wood working hobby

 Wood works similarly to crystals in that it has harnessed the energy of the earth and being surrounded by it through your hobby will benefit you.